 - Recent high school graduates (January 1, 2020 or later) and current high school students must have an unweighted GPA of 2.80 or higher.
 Transcripts must indicate a GPA is an unweighted GPA.

 - Current or prior CVCC students must have a 2.80 cumulative GPA.

-From the applicant’s CVCC email account (activated after the visit/email request to activate in Student Services), email a scanned copy or cell phone photo of the completed MAR Checklist to firstname.lastname@example.org.
-The MAR Checklist must be entirely readable with the student’s name and CVCC ID number.
-MAR Checklists are not accepted after the published deadline; applicants should make note of the deadline date published in the packet and on the MAR Checklist.
-All documents must be emailed by the published deadline and as directed to email@example.com.
+From the applicant’s CVCC email account, email a scanned copy or cell phone photo of the completed MAR Checklist to email@example.com.
+The MAR Checklist must be entirely readable with the student’s name and CVCC ID#.
+MAR Checklists are not accepted after the published deadline.
 Documents emailed to any other CVCC email address are not considered.

 - Points for completion (with a “C” or better) of any of the following general education courses in the ADN curriculum:

 - BIO 168 and 169 – Anatomy and Physiology I and II